elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

 Custom components are [managed in the JupyterLab UI](https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html#managing-pipeline-components) using the **Pipeline components** panel.
 You access the panel by:
    - Selecting `Component Catalogs` from the JupyterLab sidebar.
    - Clicking the `Open Component Catalogs` button in the pipeline editor toolbar.
-   - Searching for `Manage URL Component Catalog` in the [JupyterLab command palette](https://jupyterlab.readthedocs.io/en/stable/user/commands.html).
+   - Searching for `Manage URL Component Catalog`, `Manage Filesystem Component Catalog`, or `Manage Directory Component Catalog` in the [JupyterLab command palette](https://jupyterlab.readthedocs.io/en/stable/user/commands.html).

 > You can automate the component management tasks using the [`elyra-metadata install component-catalog` CLI command](https://elyra.readthedocs.io/en/stable/user_guide/pipeline-components.html#managing-custom-components-using-the-elyra-cli).